Richard I. Ries, Chair

 Term: 8/09/19 – 6/30/23

-Mr. Rusnell Pascual-Kestner is originally from Northshore of Oahu.
-He received his master’s degree in Rehabilitation Counseling from San Diego State University.
-He is a Certified Rehabilitation Counselor and attended the National Rehabilitation Leadership Institute.
-He is an active participant of the One Shared Future, where strength-based leaders from Department of Human Services (DHS) and Department of Health are collectively and innovatively seeking opportunities with private sector stakeholders to better serve our communities.
-Mr. Pascual-Kestner has worked with the DHS, Division of Vocational Rehabilitation since 2005.
-He was a Vocational Rehabilitation Counselor for the visually impaired and transition aged youth for eight years prior to overseeing DVR’s case management system as a Program Specialist related to federal reports.
-Mr. Pascual-Kestner is passionate about system improvements and building efficiencies for service delivery and embracing the Ohana Nui concept of multi-generational approach to address the needs of VR participants and their families.
+Mr. Rusnell Pascual-Kestner received his master’s degree in Rehabilitation Counseling from San Diego State University and a Certified Rehabilitation Counselor.
+Mr. Pascual-Kestner has worked with the Department of Human Services (DHS), Division of Vocational Rehabilitation since 2005.
+He was a Vocational Rehabilitation Counselor for the visually impaired and transition aged youth for eight years prior to becoming a Staff Specialist.
 His interest in serving on the State Council on Mental Health comes from his passion and belief that individuals with disabilities, given the opportunity, can be productive citizens in our community.
 He recognizes in order to build workforce parity for persons with disabilities we need public, private, and community collaboration.

 Scott K. Shimabukuro